Instead of calling his dealer, his children wish he would have called someone for help!

 I can usually find a brief mention.
-In this case, a sentence or two about Hoffman's three kids with his longtime love, Mimi O'Donnell: two daughters and a son.
+When actor Philip Seymour Hoffman overdosed, I found a sentence or two about Hoffman's three kids with his longtime love, Mimi O'Donnell: two daughters and a son.
 The youngest was just 5 years old.
-We've read a lot about the Hoffman's movie legacy and the loss his fans are experiencing, but we'll probably never read about the real loss: What happens to Cooper, Willa and Tallulah now that they have to grow up without their dad?
+We've read a lot about the Hoffman's movie legacy and the loss his fans experienced after his death, but we'll probably never read about the real loss: What happens to Cooper, Willa and Tallulah now that they have to grow up without their dad?

 Take, for instance, the random night at dinner when my mother was too drunk to help me with my homework.
 Or the conversation I had with my dad when he was too high to hear what I was saying.
 Or my first miscarriage, when my mother told me she couldn't relate to my loss and got off the phone.

-Even when I share my thoughts with friends on Facebook, people with whom I feel I can lower my guard and talk about a subject that affects me in a deeply personal way, I hear from many people that I'm crazy, that addicts are broken and have no control over their addiction.
+Even when I share my thoughts with friends on Facebook, people with whom I feel I can lower my guard and talk about a subject that affects me in a deeply personal way, people say that I'm crazy, that addicts, broken souls that they are, have no control over their addiction.
 Maybe Facebook is not the forum to share how painful it is to witness another child lose her innocence because of a selfish parent.

-But I also think he was an addict and, by definition, without the ability to say "no" to the substance, regardless of the consequences.
-For me the two are not mutually exclusive; They are a part of one whole—a whole that comprises the addicted mind.
+But I also know he was an addict and, by definition, without the ability to say "no" to the substance, regardless of the consequences.
+For me the two are not mutually exclusive; they are a part of one whole—a whole that comprises the addicted mind.

 The only way I’ve ever witnessed addicts stay sober is by having a program—and using it.
 And when the demons raise their ugly heads, they pick up the "lead phone" and ask for help.

-So the next time a famous person succumbs to an addiction, I will look for the children.
+So, the next time a famous person succumbs to an addiction, I will once again look for the children.
 I don't think I could stop myself even if I wanted to.
-Even if no one ever reports what they are going through because we’re too interested in the gruesome circumstances of a celebrity’s death and the nostalgia of the public legacy he or she left behind.
+Even if no one ever reports what they're going through (because we’re all too interested in the gruesome circumstances of a celebrity’s death and the nostalgia of the public legacy he or she left behind).

 As they say, "There but for the grace of God go I." Addiction is a family disease, and I have no idea how I escaped its grip.
 But I can promise you, I'm doing everything in my power to let it end with me.